savannahtech/laravel-vue-ernest/README.md

 You can now run
 - `php artisan serve`

-Start Web Socket
+Start queue on another terminal
-- `php artisan websockets:serve`
+- `php artisan queue:work`

+Now open the app on port 8000

 and log in with
 - Email: admin@gmail.com